 (d) Abandoned vehicles - Abandoned or junked vehicles remaining on University property more than 24 hours will be removed.
-Unlicensed vehicles parked on University property will be considered as abandoned and subject to removal upon discovery.
+Unlicensed vehicles (to include those with obscured VIN numbers) parked on University property will be considered as abandoned and subject to removal upon discovery or booted until ownership and information is verified.